 Copper is a soft, malleable, and ductile metal with very high thermal and conductivity.
 It's superior electrical conductor that’s used in welding torch tips, circuit-breaker terminals, and one of our personal favorites: circuit boards.
 We like machining with copper 145(aka free-machining copper) because contains tellurium and makes it easier to machine.

-Make sure to keep copper dust and chips in your eyes or lungs.
+Make sure to keep copper dust and chips out of your eyes or lungs.
 We recommend vacuuming after each milling job and in the middle of jobs longer than 30 minutes.